Complete Guide to Disneyland Rope Drop

 “Rope drop” is all of this—picking your first ride and knowing when to arrive and where to go.
 And sometimes it includes the next steps too—which rides to go to second, third, and so on.

-If you have Genie+, you’ll want to know which ride to make your first Lightning Lane pick, too.
+If you have Multi Pass, you’ll want to know which ride to make your first Lightning Lane pick, too.
 If you have Early Entry, you’ll need to know how your strategy will differ from guests without Early Entry.

 What is Early Entry at Disneyland?

-Early Entry is a perk available only to guests staying at one of the three Disneyland Resort hotels—Disneyland Hotel, Disney’s Grand Californian Hotel, and Disney’s Paradise Pier Hotel (transforming to Pixar Place Hotel).
-Early Entry grants these guests access to select attractions at the parks for an extra 30 minutes in the morning, every morning, before scheduled park open.
-(Note: Beginning January 20, 2024, the perk will be available at only one park each morning.)
+Early Entry is a perk available only to guests staying at one of the three Disneyland Resort hotels—Disneyland Hotel, Disney’s Grand Californian Hotel, and Disney’s Pixar Place Hotel.
+Early Entry grants these guests access on select days to select attractions at the parks for an extra 30 minutes in the morning.
+For more on that perk, read our Guide to Early Entry at Disneyland and Disney California Adventure.

 What time should I get to Disneyland?